huggingface/transformers/docs/source/model_doc/xlnet.rst

 Overview
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The XLNet model was proposed in `XLNet: Generalized Autoregressive Pretraining for Language Understanding <https://arxiv.org/abs/1906.08237>`_
+The XLNet model was proposed in `XLNet: Generalized Autoregressive Pretraining for Language Understanding
-by Zhilin Yang*, Zihang Dai*, Yiming Yang, Jaime Carbonell, Ruslan Salakhutdinov, Quoc V. Le.
+<https://arxiv.org/abs/1906.08237>`_ by Zhilin Yang, Zihang Dai, Yiming Yang, Jaime Carbonell, Ruslan Salakhutdinov,
-XLnet is an extension of the Transformer-XL model pre-trained using an autoregressive method
+Quoc V. Le.
+XLnet is an extension of the Transformer-XL model pre-trained using an autoregressive method to learn
-to learn bidirectional contexts by maximizing the expected likelihood over all permutations
+bidirectional contexts by maximizing the expected likelihood over all permutations of the input sequence factorization
-of the input sequence factorization order.
+order.

 The abstract from the paper is the following: